 HERSTMONCEUX MUSEUM, E. SUSSEX, UK

 A joystick controlled car was the first vehicle constructed in the workshops at the Museum, but we cannot locate this car to be able to offer it a home.
 As a lad the automotive engineer was inspired by Donald Campbell's CN7 bluebird, as seen in the Collins series of books for children.
 We have that original volume which will be a display item.
 Later he named his cars Bluebird as a tribute to Ken Norris and Reid Railton, both designers of Bluebird vehicles, with Railton working for Malcolm Campbell and Norris working for Donald Campbell.
 The grandson of Malcolm Campbell was taken on to drive the electrically powered Bluebirds, as seen in the pictures below, Don Wales was more than pleased to join in with these projects, the aim of the engineer being to promote electric vehicles and his patented cartridge refueling system - as being the ultimate range extender for EVs.
+Something that Better Place (Shai Agassi) and Tesla (Elon Musk) seem to agree on, but have so far hit a brick wall introducing the benefits in practical terms.

 AUTOMOTIVE ART - This was the third car built at Herstmonceux Museum by the same local inventor.
 Arguably one of the most beautiful land speed record vehicles, the Bluebird Electric BE2 is/was the second car in the series to be able to exchange batteries itself with a built in patented battery recharging system.
 The car is seen here on display in Chelsea, London at the Bluebird Store, then owned by Sir Terence Conran's group of companies.
 This car was not driven by the grandson of Sir Malcolm Campbell, Don Wales - seen above - but was used by him under license from the inventor for publicity purposes while a partner with the inventor and while the designer was promoting Mr Wales - the services for which, the inventor alleges, that he was not paid.
 These vehicles were the means by which Don Wales (previously unknown) entered the land speed record arena.
 This is the Campbell connection that led the inventor to meet and subsequently consult with Ken Norris, as to the merits of these designs.
 We are told that Ken liked the steel and stainless steel space frames and all wheel drive concept.
 Ken Norris and his brother Lewis Norris, were of course, the engineers who designed the famous CN7 jet powered car and K7, jet powered boat for Donald Campbell.
 Hence, the display that houses these land speed record gems is named: Campbell Hall.
+Between them, Sir Malcolm Campbell and his son, Donald, set 10 speed records on land and 11 on water.
+Driving a series of vehicles called Blue Bird, they were the personification of British derring-do and engineering prowess.

 ELECTRIC BLUEBIRD DEVELOPMENT HISTORY